Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Transfer methods.
 Most services facilitate transfers online, via telephone or in person at a branch.

 - Minimum transfer amounts.
-Most money transfer services usually have a minimum amount you can send, usually between $10 and $50.
+Most money transfer services usually have a minimum amount you can send.

 - Customer service.
 A good, reliable customer service department is essential.
 If you can’t get the information you need from the reference or tracking number, customer service should be able to answer your questions.